EricGebhart/Arch-Setup/README.md

 This repo consists of two scripts and some submodules.

  * Arch-installer  - a script to do the basic arch install steps -- not recommended to newbies.
- * package-installer - a script to install some meta packages and my setup repos for various things.
-Xorg, Xmonad, emacs
+ * package-installer - a script frontend to the Makefile which will install some meta packages and my setup repos for various things.
+Xorg, Xmonad, emacs, dotfiles, apps, etc.

 ## Explanation